seratch/slack-web-api-client/README.md

 [![deno module](https://shield.deno.dev/x/slack_web_api_client)](https://deno.land/x/slack_web_api_client)

 The **slack-web-api-client** library is a type-safe Slack Web API client that provides several key benefits, including:
-* A fetch-based implementation, which is compatible with most runtimes
+* **A fetch-based implementation**, which is compatible with most runtimes
-* Strong types for Web API responses and Block Kit, which make coding enjoyable and predictable
+* **Strong types for Web API responses and Block Kit**, which make coding enjoyable and predictable
-* Zero additional dependencies, allowing developers to integrate this library into their projects without any obstacles
+* **Zero additional dependencies**, allowing developers to integrate this library into their projects without any obstacles

 ### Getting Started